 Attend lectures on campus and hear from professionals and experts in your field of interest.
-Start with the and look for other events listed in the University calendar.
 In choosing FYE events to attend, include those most related to Visual and Performing Arts and career interests.

 Why do 30 percent or more of Fairfield students spend a semester or a year studying abroad?
 Start to explore the program now.
 How might it give you experience to aid your undergraduate studies and your potential career?
 What core courses should you save to take abroad?

 Work, Work, Work

 Look for a relevant job on campus to gain work experience.
 Consider volunteer opportunities, often tied to your academic interest, to give your experience and provide information on potential careers, especially with non-profit organizations.